Search

 (p) Write-in: Vote in the wrong place.
 A write-in vote for a race appearing elsewhere on the ballot shall be counted as a valid vote, as long as all other requirements are fulfilled and the office, position number and political party, if applicable, are clearly indicated.

 (q) Messy marks.
-When otherwise valid votes marked for a candidate partially extend into the response area of another candidate, it shall be counted as a vote if most of the mark is in the proper area and intent can easily be discerned.
+When otherwise valid votes marked in a target area partially extend into the response area, it shall be counted as a vote if most of the mark is in the target area and intent can easily be discerned.

 (r) Pattern of partisan voting.
 Voter intent in any single contest shall not be determined based on a pattern of partisan voting on the ballot.